peterhychan/CS111C-Data-Structures-and-Algorithms--Java/README.md

 # CS111C Data Structures and Algorithms: Java

 Welcome !
-This folder contains my solutions and projects of CS111C.
+This folder contains my solutions of homeworks and projects.

 Topics covered in this course:
     1. Study of lists, stacks, queues, trees, backtracking, searching, sorting and recursion